Lucaz97/tt03-RTLlocked-verilog-qtcoreA1/README.md

 The original QTCore-A1 from Hammond Pearce is a basic accumulator-based 8-bit microarchitecture (with an emphasis on the micro).
 It is a Von Neumann design (shared data and instruction memory).
 Its original specs can be found here: https://github.com/kiwih/tt03-verilog-qtcoreA1

-In order to lock the design, I had to make some space so I cut off 2 (8bit) memory registers (as a 16 bit register was added to store the locking key) and the memory mapped constants.
+In order to lock the design, I had to make some space so I cut off 2 (8bit) memory registers (as a 16 bit register was added to store the locking key) therefor the memory mapped constants are now shifted up by 2.

 I locked the ALU with 6 bits, locking 1 operation an 3 constants, and the control unit with 10 bits, locking an 8 bit constnt used twice and 2 branches.
 This locking techniques are the same one first presented in ASSURE: https://arxiv.org/abs/2010.05344

 I also locked the ISA to ALU opcodes module using a novel RTL locking technique to lock case statements.